exanauts/ExaPF.jl/docs/src/quickstart.md

 pf = PS.PowerNetwork(datafile)
 ```
 The different fields of the object `pf` specify the characteristics
 of the network.
-For instance, we could retrieve the number of buses
+For instance, we can retrieve the number of buses
 or get the indexing of the PV buses with
 ```julia
 nbus = PS.get(pf, PS.NumberOfBuses())